eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Implementation

-\textbf{Decoding speculative pre-mapping.} Due to the autoregressive nature where each sequence generates only one token at a iteration, we leverage branch speculation principles to assume each sequence will produce the next token and proactively initiate asynchronous memory allocation in advance.
-This approach effectively masks mapping overhead through minimal additional memory mapping (<50MB), achieving full overlap of decoding mapping costs.

-\textbf{Asynchronous unmapping.} When unmapping a tensor slot is triggered, the system does not require immediate unmapping of the slot followed by reassignment of its associated physical chunk.
+To further overlap (up)mapping overhead, we introduce several techniques, including decoding speculative pre-mapping and asynchronous unmapping. \textbf{Decoding speculative pre-mapping.} Due to the autoregressive nature, where each sequence generates only one token per iteration, we leverage branch speculation principles to assume each sequence will produce the next token and proactively initiate asynchronous memory allocation in advance.
+This approach effectively masks mapping overhead by using minimal additional memory (<50MB), thereby achieving full overlap between decoding and mapping costs. \textbf{Asynchronous unmapping.} When unmapping a tensor slot is triggered, the system does not require immediate unmapping of the slot followed by reassignment of its associated physical chunk.
 Instead, by leveraging the GPU VMM's capability to map a single physical chunk to multiple virtual addresses, the physical chunk can be initially assigned to a new tensor slot.
 The unmapping of the original slot can then be performed asynchronously, effectively overlapping the unmapping overhead.